Inezita Barroso: Biography

 Inezita Barroso presented the traditional program "Viola Minha Viola" on TV Cultura of São Paulo, for 34 1/2 years.
 She performed in the third edition of the program, and from then on she started to lead the presentation of the program alongside Moraes Sarmento.

 In her glorious career, Inezita has recorded more than 60 discs recorded between 78 rpm, LPs, compacts and CDs.
 In 2009 she released her latest work, entitled "Sonho de Caboclo", and in 2013 she released her first DVD.
 Four books were released telling her life.
 The first by the name "A Menina Inezita Barroso" by Assis Ângelo, released in 2011, the second of the Official Press Applause Series by the title "Com a Espada e a Viola na Mão" by Valdemar Jorge, released in 2012, the third released in 2013 with the title "Inezita Barroso – A História de uma Brasileira", by Arley Pereira, and the fourth released in 2014, with the title "Inezita Barroso – Rainha da Música Caipira", by Carlos Eduardo Oliveira.

 As an actress, she acted in nine films: "Angela" in 1950, "Destino em Apuros" and "Mulher de Verdade" in 1953, "O Craque" and "É Proibido Beijar" in 1954, "Carnival in A Major" in 1955, "O Preço da Vitória" in 1956, "Isto é São Paulo" in 1970, and "Desejo Violento" in 1978.

 There have been countless hits over the years, including "Marvada Pinga" and "Lampião de Gás".

-She died in São Paulo, on March 8, 2015, at the age of 90.
+Inezita was admitted into Hospital Sírio-Libanês, in São Paulo, at February 19, 2015, due to respiratory failure, and died at March 8, just four days after her 90th anniversary.